 Place your Macbook upside down on a clean flat surface.

 Identify where you would like to place your new rubber feet.
-Placement should be somewhere next to the existing feet, but do not place on the curved edges as results will not be great.
+The new feet should be placed somewhere near the factory installed feet.
+Avoid placing the new feet on curved edges.

 Embed this guide